Skip to content

 "SCHEMA_REGISTRY_URL":"https://psrc-....confluent.cloud"}

-• modify the backend/.env with the created API KEYs and SECRETs
+• modify the backend/.env with the created API KEYs and SECRETs using a dedicated script

-cd ./scripts
+cd ../scripts

 ./update_backend_env_from_terraform.sh